malaise/ada/README.txt

 (miscellaneous small programs), 'tests' (test programs of repository packages) and 'tasks' (simple task examples).

-They all depend on C and Reposit and are independant from the others (except 'pipe' -> 'fifos' -> 'dictio').
+They all depend on C and Reposit and are independant one from the others (except 'pipe' -> 'fifos' -> 'dictio').

 The more usefull are 'udp_spy' and 'xml_checker' (in directory 'misc'), 'agite',